WASdev/sample.ejb/README.md

 4. Right-click the project and select Run As -> Run on Server.
 5. You should see the following in the console: `Application EJBSample started in XX.XX seconds.`

-## Running with Maven
+### Using the command-line with Maven

 This project can be built with Apache Maven.
-The project uses Liberty Maven Plug-in to automatically download and install Liberty with Java EE7 Web Profile runtime from Maven Central.
-Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.
+The project uses the [Liberty Maven Plug-in] to automatically download and install the Liberty Java EE 7 Full Platform 7 runtime from [Maven Central].
+The Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven:

-1. Execute full Maven build.
-This will cause Liberty Maven Plug-in to download and install Liberty profile server.
+1. Execute the full Maven build.
+The Liberty Maven Plug-in will download and install the Liberty server in the `ejb-ear` project.
+It will also run all tests.
     ```bash
     $ mvn clean install
     ```

-2. To run the server with the Servlet sample execute:
+2. To run the server in the `ejb-ear` subproject:
     ```bash
-    $ mvn liberty:run-server
+    $ mvn --projects ejb-ear liberty:run-server
     ```
+    The `--projects` and `-pl` are equivalent options.

-In your browser, enter the URL for the application: [http://localhost:9132/ejbservlet/](http://localhost:9132/ejbservlet/) (where port 9132 assumes the httpEndpoint provided in the sample server.xml has not been modified).
+In your browser, enter the URL for the application: [http://localhost:9080/ejb-war/ejbservlet/](http://localhost:9080/ejb-war/ejbservlet/)
 In your browser, you should see the message "Hello EJB World".

+## Gradle

+This project can also be built with Gradle.
+The project uses the [Liberty Gradle Plug-in] to automatically download and install the Liberty Java EE 7 Full Platform runtime from [Maven Central].
+The Liberty Gradle Plug-in is also used to create, configure, and run the application on the Liberty server.

+The Liberty Gradle Plug-in supports creating loose application configuration for war tasks, but it does not yet support loose enterprise applications.
+This example installs the EAR file when building using Gradle.
+After running the full build, you will see the application installed as `sample.ejb/ejb-ear/build/wlp/usr/servers/ejbServer/apps/ejb-ear.ear`.

+### Using the command-line with Gradle

+Use the following steps to build and run the application with Gradle from the root project:

+1. Execute the full Gradle build.
+The Liberty Gradle Plug-in will download and install the Liberty server in the `ejb-ear` project.
+It will also run all tests.
+    ```bash
+    $ ./gradlew clean build
+    ```

+2. To start the server with the EJB sample application run:
+    ```bash
+    $ ./gradlew libertyStart
+    ```

+    Alternatively, execute the run command:
+    ```bash
+    $ ./gradlew libertyRun --no-daemon
+    ```

+3. To stop the server, run:
+    ```bash
+    $ ./gradlew libertyStop
+    ```

+In your browser, enter the URL for the application: [http://localhost:9080/ejb-war/ejbservlet/](http://localhost:9080/ejb-war/ejbservlet/)
+You should see the message "Hello EJB World".

 # Notice